imperva/terraform-provider-incapsula/website/docs/r/account_user.html.markdown

 Each Account has the option to create users with roles assigned to it.
 This resource allows you to add them.

 The user roles should be added as ids and may be taken from `incapsula_account_role` resources as reference.
-In addition, the default account roles may be taken from `incapsula_account_default_roles` datasource.
+In addition, the default account roles may be taken from `incapsula_account_roles` datasource.
 This data source contains the Administrator and Reader default role ids.

 This resource give also the option to assign users to SubAccounts, the usage is the same but the behavior differ a bit.